By Brian Wong, MSc Epidemiology alumnus, Co-Founder & Co-Director LonWHO 2017

 It is critical that the global health community takes mental health more seriously and I am delighted to see LonWHO taking on this theme this year.
 This conference is a unique opportunity for the future generation to put themselves in somebody else’s shoes, to challenge personal viewpoints and, importantly, to develop essential skills in building alliances, making concessions where needed and fostering collaboration.
 This is how we make progress – Peter Piot (in letter to LonWHO 2017 delegates)

 As delegates attended from as far afield as South Korea, and from backgrounds as diverse as Medicine, Journalism, Law and Social Sciences, we were thrilled to see this conference successfully nurtured the goals of each individual delegate whilst still uniting the cohort in stimulating debate.
-As 95% of delegates would recommend this event to their colleagues, we are excited to announce that this will become an annual event and welcome anyone interested in finding out more about being involved in future events to contact .
+As 95% of delegates would recommend this event to their colleagues, we are excited to announce that this will become an annual event and welcome anyone interested in finding out more about being involved in future events to contact email@example.com.

 Thank you so much for all of the guidance and continually supporting all delegates to participate.
 Honestly I cannot think of anything that wasn’t great.
 Just turn it into an annual event please! – delegate